AhmetEminSaglik/3-Glasses-ABC-Version-2/README.md

 Then statistics are calculated about how much of them are stacked as requested.
 After Robot selects and puts the glasses every time, the user approves or ejects its movement.

-Average correct order in Version 1  is 16% percent. <br>
+Average correct order in Version 1  is 16%.<br>
-Average correct order in Version 2  is 40% percent.
+Average correct order in Version 2  is 40%.